 Precision controls the number of digits displayed after the decimal point for showing the offset to the selected object.
 It is saved for each telescope.

-Once you have adjusted the brightness levels to the ones you desire move to OK button on the screen and press the OK key to save them.
+Once you have adjusted the brightness levels to the ones you desire press the $\bigcirc K$ key to save them.

 Align

 Align menu contains all functions handling the telescope alignment: